pasekji/pasekji/README.md

 - 👋 Hi, I’m @pasekji, future cyber security expert :godmode:
 - 👀 I’m interested in learning new stuff especially in CS :computer: and other exact science fields :books:.
 - 🌱 I’m currently learning graph theory and discrete math.
-- 📫 You can reach me at pasekjiri@pm.me
+- 📫 You can reach me at pasekji1@gmail.com